 - National or regional organizations based outside of Maine, except in cases where a project is being conducted entirely within the state;

 - Organizations that provide medical services, operate medical research facilities or focus on a particular disease or condition;

 - Organizations that are primarily social service providers;

-- Organizations that mostly serve non-resident audiences or focus on providing professional development.
+- Organizations that focus on providing professional development.

 What is expected from my organization if we receive a grant?

 In the grant award letter, we will ask you to submit a brief written report using the online Grant Portal on the use of the funds received from the Trust and the impact or outcomes no later than September 1 of the year following the date of the grant award.

 Please note that we normally will not consider additional grants for an organization that owes the Trust a grant report.